stern-shawn/stern-shawn.github.io/about.md

 ### More Information

-If you want to view more of my work, you can find my personal web development portfolio at <http://stern-shawn.github.io/Portfolio>.
-My full github repository is also available at <https://github.com/stern-shawn>!
+If you want to view more of my public work, my full github repository is available at <https://github.com/stern-shawn>!

 ### Contact me